This article has been medically reviewed by Dr Robert Lefever, a world-leading addictions specialist.

 Is It Alcohol Poisoning?

-When an individual drinks excessive amounts of alcohol for a short time, alcohol poisoning can occur.
+When you drink excessive amounts of alcohol over a short period, alcohol poisoning can occur.
 It can not only severely damage the health but is also life-threatening.
-Moreover, in England, the leading cause of poisoning is also alcohol poisoning.
+Moreover, in England, alcohol poisoning is the leading cause of poisoning.

 Some signs and symptoms of alcohol poisoning are: